Plainland

 Plainland lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Plainland's population is estimated at 2,162 as of Nov 2025.
-This reflects an increase of 232 people since the 2021 Census which reported a population of 1,930.
-The change was inferred from AreaSearch's resident population estimate of 2,048 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 96 persons per square kilometer.
-Plainland's growth rate of 12.0% since the 2021 census exceeded national average (9.7%).
-Population growth was primarily driven by interstate migration contributing approximately 66.0%.
+Based on analysis of ABS population updates for the broader area around the suburb of Plainland, its population is estimated to be approximately 2,171 as of February 2026.
+This reflects an increase of 241 people (12.5%) since the 2021 Census, which reported a population of 1,930 people in the suburb.
+The change is inferred from the resident population of 2,048 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 131 validated new addresses since the Census date.
+This level of population equates to a density ratio of 97 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb's 12.5% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 Frequently Asked Questions - Population